lincolnbrito/api-webapp-starter/README.md

 ## Notes:
 - If using Windows prefer to use Git CMD instead Git Bash as described [here](http://willi.am/blog/2016/08/08/docker-for-windows-interactive-sessions-in-mintty-git-bash/)

-- Error with entrypoint.sh when build image with Windows:
+- Line-ending issue with entrypoint.sh when build image with Windows:
     - https://stackoverflow.com/questions/38905135/why-wont-my-docker-entrypoint-sh-execute
     - http://willi.am/blog/2016/08/11/docker-for-windows-dealing-with-windows-line-endings/